RenderKit/oidn/doc/api.md

 argument), the pixel stride (`bytePixelStride` argument) and the row stride (`byteRowStride` argument), in number of bytes.

-The row stride must be an integer multiple of the pixel stride.
 If the pixels and/or rows are stored contiguously (tightly packed without any gaps), you can set `bytePixelStride` and/or `byteRowStride` to 0 to let the library compute the actual strides automatically, as a convenience.

 Images support only the `OIDN_FORMAT_FLOAT3` and `OIDN_FORMAT_HALF3` pixel formats.
 Custom image layouts with extra channels (e.g. alpha channel) or other